deepanshs/csdmpy/docs/examples/multiple_datasets/0D{1,1}-datasets.rst

 Scatter, 0D{1,1} dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We start with a correlated dataset without a coordinate grid such as a 0D{1,1} dataset which has no dimensions, d = 0, and two single-component dependent variables.
+We start with a 0D{1,1} correlated dataset, that is, a dataset without a coordinate grid.
+A 0D{1,1} dataset has no dimensions, d = 0, and two single-component dependent variables.
-In the following example, the two `correlated` dependent variables are the :math:`^{29}\text{Si}` - :math:`^{29}\text{Si}` nuclear spin couplings, :math:`^2J`, across a Si-O-Si linkage and the `s`-character product on the O and two Si along the Si-O bond across the Si-O-Si linkage.
+In the following example, the two `correlated` dependent variables are the :math:`^{29}\text{Si}` - :math:`^{29}\text{Si}` nuclear spin couplings, :math:`^2J`, across a Si-O-Si linkage, and the `s`-character product on the O and two Si along the Si-O bond across the Si-O-Si linkage.

 Let's import the dataset.